Bookkeeping for Startups 102

 #1 – Your Business is Not Your Personal Life

 There should be a clear line between your business and personal lives, at least as far as your accounting is concerned.
 One of the biggest problems that plagues the new business owner is failing to keep these two worlds apart.
+This is common occurrence for real estate accounting and restaurant bookkeeping where the owner wears multiple hats or has other businesses.
 Make sure there is a clear line between your own finances and those of the business.
 Never cross that line without making appropriate notations in your accounting system.

 #2 – Taxes, Taxes, Taxes